alshaboti/faucetTutorial/vlan_tutorial.md

                 name: "host9"
                 tagged_vlans: [vlan100,vlan200,vlan300]
 ```
-Then restart faucet, and check how its log the new configuration in /var/log/faucet/faucet.log
+Send SIGHUP singnal to reload the configuration file, and check how its log the new configuration in /var/log/faucet/faucet.log
 ```
-sudo systemctl restart faucet
-cat /var/log/faucet/faucet.log
+sudo pkill -HUP -f faucet.faucet cat /var/log/faucet/faucet.log
 ```
 Let's do the following simple tests: